How-To: Scanning Internal Applications via Envoy Forward Proxy

 When internal applications, APIs, or IPs are not publicly accessible, exposing each service to the internet is often not feasible.
-One solution is to deploy an Envoy forward proxy within the private network.
-This proxy allows Astra to route scanning traffic through it to reach internal applications without exposing them publicly.
+Deployment of an Envoy forward proxy within the private network allows Astra to route scanning traffic through it to reach internal applications without exposing them publicly.

 The setup uses a forward proxy VM inside the private network.
 Astra, which has a fixed set of scanning IPs, sends HTTP and port scan requests to the client infrastructure through the Envoy proxy.
 The proxy enforces access controls and logging, while allowing centralized management of inbound scanning traffic.